 “Earthquake?” one asked.

 The floor began to turn white.
-It moved like a wave of sunlight covering the land as the sun rose above the mountains.
-The walls, the ceiling, the floor--all of the black stone faded in color.
+The color moved like a wave of sunlight across the land as the sun rose above the mountains.
+The walls, the ceiling, the floor--all of the black stone faded.
 The priests stepped away from it, looking frightened, one hopping onto a rug to keep from touching the strange white stones.

 Bluefingers looked at her, confused.
 He held the knife still, held it in fingers that had been stained repeatedly by the inks he often used.
 The ground continued to tremble, but he raised his blade anyway.
 And, strangely, Siri saw the whites of his eyes bend and release a rainbow of colors.